Note

 def step(self):

-""" Defines the models' events per simulation step. """
+""" Define the models' events per simulation step. """

 # Call 'being_sick' for infected agents